Login

 Your food truck name, logo, as well as what food on your menu should align with your chosen theme and USP.
 They are the first things your potential customers will interact with, so they need to be memorable and appealing.

-For instance, if your food truck serves vegan burgers, a name like “Plant Power Burgers” could be fitting.
+For instance, if your food truck serves vegan burgers, a name like “Plant Power Burgers” could be fitting (consider using this food truck name generator for more ideas).
 The menu should not only highlight your signature dishes but also present a pricing strategy that mirrors your brand’s value proposition, while the logo should be eye-catching and easily recognizable.

 Remember, as small business owners, every detail contributes to the overall experience of your food truck customers.
 The more cohesive and well-thought-out these elements are, the stronger your brand will be.